I've just been told I have blood cancer

 Taking someone to your appointments

 Many people find it helpful to take someone with them to appointments.
-There’s a lot of information to take in, so if you have a family member, friend or neighbour who's willing to go with you and take notes it can be a great support.
-If your appointment is a virtual one, ask if someone can be invited to the conference call to do the same thing.
+There’s a lot of information to take in, so if you have a family member, friend or neighbour who can go with you and take notes, it can be a great support.

 Getting to hospital appointments